 This brilliant idea comes from Food Network and is a huge time-saver.
 Not every dish can be made in advance, but in most instances, you can still do some prep work and make recipe kits.
 For example, you can chop veggies in advance and store in a labeled ziploc bag.
 Pre-measure spices and store in a small airtight container and do the same with any dry ingredients.
 I store the dry ingredients and spice mix, along with the recipe and any additional canned ingredients, in its baking/cooking dish.
 When it’s time to prepare the recipe, I grab the prepped veggies from the fridge, my dish with all the dry and canned ingredients and assemble.

 6. Be Prepared for Leftovers

 Maybe it’s the Minnesotan in me, but I have nightmares about running out of food.
 This means I overcook, which is good and bad.
 I don’t want any food to go to waste, but an endless repeat of Thanksgiving dinners does get old too.
 To help minimize food boredom and the risk of food spoiling (not everything has a great shelf-life, like stuffing), have plenty of plastic containers available so guests who want leftovers can help themselves.
 Don’t make it mandatory because some people don’t like leftovers and will just toss the food once they get home.
 Let those who would appreciate and eat the leftovers take some.
-Next Monday, I’m sharing a delicious soup you can make with your leftovers that won’t feel like a replay of Thanksgiving.
+Next Monday, I’m sharing a Crockpot Chicken Gnocchi Soup you can make with your leftovers that won’t feel like a replay of Thanksgiving.